Eadwulf/eloquent_js/README.md

 # eloquent_js

-Exercises for the book Eloquen JavaScript by Marijn Haverbeke Free e-book at https://eloquentjavascript.net/
+Exercises for the book Eloquent JavaScript by Marijn Haverbeke.
+Free e-book at https://eloquentjavascript.net/